Solar Batteries for Home: A Comprehensive Guide

 Power

 Before choosing your preferred solar battery, look at its power in terms of its peak and continuous delivery performance.
-Power is an important factor since the battery capacity may not be enough in determining the best solar battery for your home.
-You will find high capacity and low capacity batteries and may wonder which ones to choose.
+Power is an important factor, and goes hand-in-hand with capacity when deciding on the right system for you.

-A high-capacity low-powered battery can supply power for a few essential appliances, such as the fridge, or washing machine, for a long time.
-A low capacity but high-powered battery may power your entire home, but for a limited period of time.
-Ask your solar installer how you can establish a balance between capacity and rating and they should help you choose the right solar battery for your needs.
+A high-capacity, low-powered battery can supply power for a few essential appliances, such as the fridge, or washing machine, for a longer time.
+A low-capacity but high-powered battery may power your entire home, but for a limited period of time.
+Talk with your solar installer about a balance between capacity and power rating — they can help you choose the right solar battery for your needs.

 For example, a 10 kWh solar battery with 80% DoD means you should never use more than 8 kWh of its stored power.
 Exceeding this limit may shorten its lifespan significantly.